denismulumba/Multigrid_2D_Poisson_solver/README.md

 Define the right-hand side function f and the boundary conditions.

 Call the V_cycle.m function, using the test_script function passing in the grid size, the number of levels, f, and the boundary conditions.

-The poisson2d function returns the solution u after a certain threshold is reached.
+The V_cycle function returns the solution u after a certain threshold is reached.
 See test_script.m for an example.
 Several right hand sides are included in this script.

 An exact solution function  (exact_solution.m) is included to compare the approximate solution with this exact.